pridiltal/ctv-AnomalyDetection/README.md

 which need to be addressed through different analytical approaches.

-Anomalies are often mentioned under several alternative names such as outliers, novelty, odd values, extreme values in different application domains.
+Anomalies are often mentioned under several alternative names such as outliers, novelty, odd values, extreme values, faults in different application domains.
 These variants are also considered for this view.

 The development of this task view is fairly new and still in its early stages and therefore subject to changes.
 Please send suggestions for